Skip to main content

 Hydroxyzine overdose may cause QT prolongation and Torsade de Pointes.
 ECG monitoring is recommended in cases of hydroxyzine overdose.

 There is no specific antidote.
 It is doubtful that hemodialysis would be of any value in the treatment of overdosage with hydroxyzine.
 However, if other agents such as barbiturates have been ingested concomitantly, hemodialysis may be indicated.
-There is no practical method to quantitate hydroxyzine in body fluids or tissue after its ingestion or administration.
+There is no practical method to quantitate hydroxyzine in body fluids or tissue after its ingestion or administration

 Hydroxyzine Dosage and Administration

-As a sedative when used as a premedication and following general anesthesia: 50 mg to 100 mg in adults, and 0.6 mg/kg in children.
-When treatment is initiated by the intramuscular route of administration, subsequent doses may be administered orally.
+As a sedative when used as a premedication and following general anesthesia: 50 to 100 mg for adults and 0.6 mg/kg of body weight in children.

 How is Hydroxyzine supplied